Most of the time, seasonal businesses are charged larger fees for processing credit card transactions than their year-round counterparts.

 Also, the provider charges between 1.71% and 1.91% for the swiped credit cards.
 These rates also apply for the keyed-in credit cards.
 To help reduce costs, it is better to check these rates, particularly as they vary with different providers.

 For small-scale businesses, they might want to get a provider who uses a POS device/terminal.
-These might be pretty expensive to be purchased or updated if it comes with separate costs.
+These might be pretty expensive to purchase or updated if it comes with separate costs.
 Certain providers charge more fees for buying, returning, or replacing terminals.
+When it comes to online transactions, businesses might want to look into what being vendor agnostic entails, as it can offer many benefits to both business owners and customers.

 For CDG Commerce, users will get a good POS terminal with any one of its plans.
 Available plans include one for a $39 monthly fee or a $79 monthly fee with the option for protection in case of equipment replacement.